 Personalised jewellery refers to adornments that are customized to reflect individual identity, memory, or symbolism.
 These pieces may include initials, names, dates, symbols, stones, or design elements chosen for personal meaning.
 Unlike standard jewellery designs, personalised jewellery emphasizes individuality and emotional connection rather than uniform appearance.

-The concept of personal adornment dates back thousands of years.
-Early civilizations used engraved amulets, carved stones, and symbolic ornaments to represent identity, belief, status, or protection.
-Over time, jewellery became a medium for storytelling, marking life events such as birth, coming of age, relationships, or cultural affiliation.
+The concept of personal adornment dates back thousands of years, where early civilizations used engraved amulets, carved stones, and symbolic ornaments to represent identity, belief, and status.
+Over time, jewellery evolved into a medium for storytelling, marking life events such as relationships, milestones, and cultural belonging.

 Importance: Why Personalised Jewellery Matters Today

-Personalised jewellery holds significance beyond decoration.
-It reflects emotional value, identity, and thoughtful expression in a world increasingly focused on individuality.
+Personalised jewellery goes beyond decoration.
+It reflects individuality, emotional value, and cultural identity in a way that standard designs cannot.

 • Individuals expressing personal identity